yongjinjiang/Web-visualization-dashboard/README.md

 ## This is the homework project for unit 12(Web) of [Data Visualization and Analytics](https://bootcamp.umn.edu/data/landing%20full/)
    - Bulit a dashboard to visualize the lattitude dependence of the global weather.
 The dataset and figs are fed from another project(i.e., homework project for unit 06(Python-APIs)) [https://github.com/yongjinjiang/Python-API](https://github.com/yongjinjiang/Python-API), in which  the weather for more than 500  randomly chosen cities were collected from the (openweathermap API)[https://openweathermap.org/api] for current  date.
+For more details, refer [here](#the-original-text-of-the-homework-assignment).

    - A snapshot of the app:
 <img src="./Images/app.png " width="600" height="400">